Environment provisioning

 Repository

-GitHub: If the customer uses GitHub, provide a link to the GitHub repository, including a branch and a valid GitHub token.
-This allows code pipelines to access the repository.
-Ensure that you securely share the GitHub token according to Spryker recommendations.
+When using GitHub, provide a link to the GitHub repository, including a branch and a valid GitHub token.
+This enables code pipelines to access the repository.
+Make sure to share these details securely, according to our recommendations.

-GitLab and Bitbucket: Connecting GitLab and Bitbucket repositories directly to pipelines isn’t supported.
-Therefore, we have to enable the codecommit feature during provisioning.
-Connections with pipelines can be established only after the environment is provisioned.
+GitLab and Bitbucket repositories can’t be directly connected to pipelines directly, so they are connected using the codecommit feature.
+A connection with pipelines is established only after an environment is provisioned.
 If possible, grant GitLab or Bitbucket access to the Spryker engineer working on this request.
-If not, we’ll use your deploy file along with the Spryker Demo Shop during provisioning.
-For detailed information about the connection process, see Connect a GitLab code repository section in “Connecting a code repository”.
+For instructions on connecting a repository, see Connect a GitLab code repository and Connect a Bitbucket code repository.

 We can share the required credentials mentioned in the preceding documentation only after environment provisioning is complete.